 Broggy described the Accelerator Program as "Trustwave mapping the MITRE ATT&CK techniques to the MITRE SHIELD defender techniques and their sub-categories of opportunities, use cases and procedures."

-The key is using Azure Sentinel's Security Information and Event Management (SIEM) and SOAR capabilities to do the heavy lifting of mapping the attack and defensive scenarios maintained by MITRE instead of having security analysts spending time sorting through the MITRE Matrices, he said.
+The key is using Microsoft Sentinel's Security Information and Event Management (SIEM) and SOAR capabilities to do the heavy lifting of mapping the attack and defensive scenarios maintained by MITRE instead of having security analysts spending time sorting through the MITRE Matrices, he said.

 "The whole intent of using MITRE is to be able to understand your enemy, and then to know how to defend against your enemy," said Broggy.